 Researchers say their projections emphasize the need for lifestyle and behavioral interventions to help get ahead of this trend.

-Blood sugar, also known as glucose, is a critical source of energy for your body, and steady levels within a healthy range are best.
-When your blood sugar is too high or too low, you may feel the effects — especially if you have type 1 or type 2 diabetes.
+Why it’s important: Blood sugar, also known as glucose, is a critical source of energy for your body, and normal levels within a healthy range are best.
+If left untreated, chronically high blood sugar can lead to serious health problems, including blindness, stroke or heart attack.

-Here are five tips to consider for keeping your blood sugar steady from the coaches at Real Appeal, an online weight-loss support program available to eligible UnitedHealthcare members and their dependents:
+Here are five tips to consider from the coaches at Real Appeal, an online health transformation program available to eligible UnitedHealthcare members and their dependents:

-An apple with peanut butter, a slice of whole-wheat toast with avocado, or string cheese and a handful of grapes are all nutritious snacks that may help tide you over to your next healthy meal.
+3. Plan for scheduling issues.
+Expect the unexpected by having healthy and easy-to-eat snacks on hand to help prevent your blood sugar levels from dropping too low.
+An apple with peanut butter, a slice of whole-wheat toast with avocado, or string cheese and a handful of grapes are all nutritious snacks that may help hold you over to your next healthy meal.

-- Keeping a consistent bedtime and wake-up time, when possible
+— Keeping a consistent schedule for bedtime and wake-up

 — Avoiding alcohol and caffeine late in the day

-- Cutting back on phone, tablet or laptop use for at least an hour before bed
+— Cutting back on technology use for at least an hour before bed

-When you’re stressed, your body releases hormones like cortisol and adrenaline — also known as the “fight or flight” hormones.
-These hormones can make your body less sensitive to insulin and cause other changes that make your blood sugar go up.
+5. Manage your stress.
+When you’re stressed, your body releases hormones like cortisol and adrenaline — sometimes called the “fight or flight” hormones.
+These hormones can make your body less sensitive to insulin and cause other changes that can elevate your blood sugar.

-While you may not be able to avoid all stress, finding ways to relax may be good for your blood sugar and your overall health.
+While you may not be able to avoid all stress, finding ways to relax may be good for your blood sugar and overall health.
+Consider these tips:

 — Focus on what you can control